Sixteen Metrics You Need to Master as You Eye Your Series B

 Here's how Andreessen Horowitz organizes the metrics in their post.
 Some are more relevant for SaaS, others for product companies.

-Although some of these metrics may sound like more of an accounting metric, they are key to understand how your financial model works and how scalable it is.
+Although some of these metrics may sound like more of an accounting metric, they are key to understanding how your financial model works and how scalable it is.

 - Bookings vs. Revenue